-Currently, due to workforce constraints there is some lenience in the rating, allowing aged care homes to receive a rating of 3 stars (acceptable) or 4 stars (good) without meeting both targets.
-However, from October 2025, homes will need to meet both mandatory care minute targets to receive a rating of 3 or more stars.
+Currently, there is some tolerance in the rating, allowing homes to receive a rating of 3-stars (acceptable) or 4-stars (good) without meeting both targets.

+From October 2025, homes will need to meet both mandatory care minute targets to receive a rating of 3 or more stars.

-Additionally, since July 2023, aged care homes have needed to a registered nurse on site and on duty 24/7.
+Since July 2023, it has been mandatory for aged care homes to have a registered nurse on site and on duty 24/7.
 Information about whether an aged care home is meeting its 24/7 registered nurse requirement is available alongside the Staffing rating.